maattss/brush-editor/README.md

-# Brush Editor
+# Brush Editor for ABB Paint robots
 Built with [Angular v7.2](https://angular.io/docs) by [Mats Tyldum](https://github.com/maattss) and [Tobias Sætre](https://github.com/Tobiasns).

 ## Dependecies
+Run `npm install` to install all dependecies
-- ng2-charts `npm install ng2-charts --save`
+- ng2-charts
-- chart.js `npm install chart.js --save`
+- chart.js
-- ngx-cookie-service `npm install ngx-cookie-service --save`
+- ngx-cookie-service
-- FileSaver.js `npm install file-saver --save` and `npm install @types/file-saver --save-dev`
+- FileSaver.js
-- popper.js `npm install popper.js --save`
+- popper.js
+- math.js

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

-Run `ng g c <component-name>` to generate a new component.
+Run `ng generate component <component-name>` to generate a new component.

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).